peterantypas/maiana/README.md

 ### License

-CAD and firmware are licensed under GPLV3.
+CAD and transponder firmware are licensed under GPLV3.
 I chose the most "copyleft" license possible to discourage commercial entities from ripping this off and then "close-sourcing" it.
-So don't try anything fishy, because I *will* find out and then ... well, let's just say you'll be buying me another boat and I have a particular one in mind ;)

-If you're a tinkerer and want to further this design while adhering to the GPL, more power to you!
-Build it, sell it, give it away, do whatever you want to get it out there.
-You cannot, however, use the MAIANA&trade; name in a forked design, as it will be trademarked.
-Just call it something else.
+The NMEA2000 adapter is under MIT license to be consistent with the libraries it depends on.

+MAIANA&trade; will become a registered trademark soon, so if you plan to fork the design while adhering to the GPL then simply use a different name.